TEAMMATES/teammates/devdocs/process.md

      automatic reference from the issue to the pull request.<br>
      e.g. ` For #1760`

-   * Assign the PR to yourself.
+   * Assign the PR to yourself if you have permission to do so.
    * Change the PR status to `s.ToReview`
    * Wait for the reviewer to change the PR status.
 If you did not get a review within 2-3 days, it is OK to request for a review by posting a comment in